Philippines: Podcast steers clear of Coronavirus hysteria

 How many people are currently using the Personal Tracker?

 Munya Dodo: Fifty people have used it so far.
 We are looking at mapping out more locations as the pandemic unfolds to make it more effective.
-More locations are being updated from the ten patients that have been tested positive.
+More locations are being updated from the 10 patients that have been tested positive.

 Is there an app for the Personal Tracker?

 Munya Dodo: Not yet.
-Hopefully when we release the software on GitHub it will allow other developers to take the initiative further as an app, WordPress Plugin, Whatsapp ChatBot etc. as it requires a lot of data mapping.
+Hopefully when we release the software on GitHub it will allow other developers to take the initiative further as an app, WordPress Plugin, Whatsapp ChatBot, etc, as it requires a lot of data mapping.
 We currently have a small team working on the project and we will be able to add more functionality to the tracker once all the existing ones are complete.

 How did Magamba develop the Zimbabwe Covid-19 Tracker?